GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-Equally, the field **`ptr`**, give access to the pointer, of the slice
+Similarly, the **`ptr`** field, gives access to the pointer of the
-and its types depend inner type of the slice, and is never mutable.
+slice and its types depend on the inner type of the slice, and is
+never mutable.
+Pointer type are absolutely not important for a
+**Ymir** program, and we suspect that you will never have use of
+them.
+But they are defined just in case.

-To access array elements, the operator **`[]`** is used.
-It will take
+To access the elements of an array, the **`[]`** operator is used.
+It
-either a integer value, or a range value.
-If a range value is given, a
+will take either an integer value or a range value.
+If a range value
-second slice that borrow a section of the first one is created.
-For
+is given, a second slice that borrows a section of the first is
-the moment, the step of the interval does not affect the borrowing of
+created.
+For now, the range step does not affect the borrowing of the
-the array.
+array.

 ```ymir
 import std::io